silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    ```
    {: pre}

-2. Copy the Ansible playbooks and configuration files to create your WordPress app from the `examples` folder of the {{site.data.keyword.Bluemix_notm}} Terraform Provider package to your Ansible project directory.
+2. Copy the Ansible playbooks and configuration files to create your Wordpress app from the `examples` folder of the {{site.data.keyword.Bluemix_notm}} Terraform Provider package to your Ansible project directory.
    ```
    mv terraform-provider-ibm/examples/ibm-ansible-samples/ibm_ansible_wordpress/* <ansible_project_path>
    ```